mschneider/solana-improvement-documents/proposals/0016-simd-application-fees.md

-For an account that has collected application fees, to transfer these fees collected to another account we have to pay application fees to write lock the account, we can include a rebate instruction in the transaction.
+For an account that has collected application fees, to transfer these fees collected to another account we have to pay application fees to write lock the account, we can include a rebate in the transaction.
 In case of any bugs, while transferring application fees from the account to the authority, there can be an endless loop where the authority creates a transaction to recover collected application fees, with an instruction to pay application fees to modify the account and an instruction to rebate.
-If the transaction fails because of the bug, the user fails to recover collected fees, inturn increasing application fees collected on the account.
+If the transaction fails because of the bug, the user fails to recover collected fees, in turn increasing application fees collected on the account.

 ## Backwards Compatibility